coronalabs/samples-coronasdk/Interface/DragMeMultitouch/ReadMe.txt

 Demonstrates how to create draggable objects with multitouch and prioritized layering.
+Also demonstrates how to read the pressure applied to a touch.